Union Station (Walpole, Massachusetts): Foxboro service and accessibility

 The MBTA completed a study in 2010 to determine the feasibility of extending full-time commuter rail service to Foxboro.
 Foxboro service would have been a shuttle from Walpole, an extension of existing Fairmount Line trains to Walpole and Foxboro, or a mix of the two service patterns.
 The alternatives using shuttle service included the construction of a high-level accessible island platform at Walpole, located somewhat east of the existing station, to allow cross-platform transfers between shuttle trains and mainline trains.

 A year-long pilot of full-time Foxboro service (mostly using extended Fairmount Line trains) began on October 21, 2019.
 The pilot caused the loss of four inbound and two outbound stops at Walpole, though Foxboro was considered a viable alternative station for much of the area of Walpole.
 The pilot was put on hold in November 2020; limited midday Foxboro service resumed on May 23, 2022.
-A new one-year Foxboro pilot began on September 12, 2022.
+A new one-year Foxboro pilot began on September 12, 2022; the service was made permanent effective October 2, 2023.

-A planned project to double-track the Franklin Line through Walpole station was announced in November 2019.
 In 2019, the MBTA listed Walpole as a "Tier I" accessibility priority.
+In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
+These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
+Walpole was one of the first four non-accessible stations to be modified with the temporary platforms, with construction beginning in 2024.
+The mini-high platform opened on March 31, 2025.

+In 2019–2020, the MBTA added double track from just west of Walpole station to just east of Norfolk station.
+A further phase is planned to add double track through Walpole station and northeast to Norwood Central.
+As of November 2024, design work for that phase is expected to be completed in 2025.